 Palouse

-Located near Kamiak Butte and the Idaho border off Highway 27 is the tiny town of Palouse.
-The town is home to the Roy M. Chatters Newspaper and Printing Museum (open Saturdays and by appointment).
+Located near Kamiak Butte and the Idaho border off Highway 27, tiny Palouse is home to the Roy M. Chatters Newspaper and Printing Museum (open Saturdays and by appointment).
 The museum features a flat-bed printing press, Linotype machines, and more.
 The Palouse River also runs through town and is popular with kayakers.
 Every September, the community holds Palouse Days, which features a car show, barley bar relay, and other activities.

 About the Author